 If anyone reading this was able to use a charge back service or law firm successfully and got back their money, or if you used any other method of getting back lost funds, please enlighten us and share how you did it as a comment below.
 We’d love to hear and learn from your success stories.

 As a postscript to this article on binary options and Forex chargebacks, we’d like to remind you that prevention is better than cure!
 Don’t get involved with non-regulated companies.
 Binary options and Forex trading can be highly rewarding when done with legitimate brokers and signal services.
-Always consult with our new Forex brokers and signals section, list of regulated binary options brokers and binary options signal services page before sending your hard earned cash to anyone.
+If you’re not sure about the legitimacy of a specific company, feel free to consult with us before sending your hard earned cash to anyone.
+You may leave a comment below or email us at BinaryOptionsWatchdog@gmail.com.

 Success Stories from our Subscribers